10 sustainable materials for corporate gifts explained

-Products at Greengiving are in most cases made from sustainable materials that come directly from nature and are biodegradable.
-However, there are still some differences between those materials that are not always easy to explain in a product text.
-For example, what exactly is sustainable about wood, bamboo, cork, wheat straw, RPET, cotton or jute?
-These commonly used materials are all discussed in this blog.
-Read on!
+At Greengiving, most products are made from sustainable materials that come directly from nature and are biodegradable.
+However, there are still some differences between these materials that are not always easy to explain in a simple product description.
+So, what exactly makes wood, bamboo, cork, wheat straw, RPET, cotton or jute sustainable?
+In this blog, we’ll take a closer look at these widely used materials.
+Keep reading!

 1. Wood

-Although many people think that bamboo is a type of wood, it is not.
-It is a type of grass, but one that becomes very high and strong and also grows very fast.
-This also makes it durable because it can be harvested in quick succession.
-In addition, it is naturally pest resistant and requires relatively little water.
-The versatile material can be used almost anywhere and we therefore have a wide range of bamboo products.
+Although many people think bamboo is a type of wood, it isn’t.
+In fact, it’s a type of grass – but one that grows tall, strong, and incredibly fast.
+It can be harvested repeatedly in quick succession, which makes it a sustainable choice.
+In addition, bamboo is pest-resistant and requires relatively little water.
+This versatile material can be used in countless ways, and we therefore offer a wide range of bamboo business gifts.

 3. Cork

-Cork is very durable because it comes from the tree but does not have to be cut down.
-Only the bark of the cork oak is harvested, after which new bark grows again.
-This makes cork an efficient, renewable source that also generates no waste.
-Cork is both recyclable and biodegradable.
+Cork is sustainable because no trees need to be cut down.
+Only the bark of the cork oak is harvested, after which new bark naturally grows back.
+This makes cork an efficient, renewable resource that also produces no waste.
+In fact, cork is both recyclable and biodegradable.
+Our cork notebooks are therefore highly recommended.

 4. Wheat straw

-The word says it all: wheat straw is made from the remaining stems after harvesting wheat grain.
-Normally, the stems are burned, leading to air pollution, but when used they are again from a renewable source as wheat grows every year.
-When wheat straw is mixed with (durable) plastic, a sturdy material is created that requires less plastic than usual.
+As the name suggests, wheat straw is made from the leftover stems after harvesting wheat grain.
+Normally, these stems are burned, which causes air pollution.
+When used, however, they come from a renewable source, as wheat grows back every year.
+When wheat straw is combined with (sustainable) plastic, it creates a strong material – perfect for wheat straw pens.
+That way, you can enjoy writing with them for a long time!

 5. RPET